We have also have a special school holidays guide for kids under 5, as we know it can be more challenging to find things to do with little ones.

 Did you know that you only need to travel about 60mins north or north west to reach a number of farms that let you pick your own fruit?
 It is a great way for kids to learn about where their food comes from, plus a really lovely outing wandering around the farm and travelling through a bit of countryside.
 Be sure to pop some gumboots on though!

 Available to pick these school holidays are oranges and mandarins.
-There are four nearby farms to choose from, though only the first two are open on week days.
+There are three nearby farms to choose from:

 - Schofields Orchard: Just in North Richmond, they are open 10am till 3pm Sunday to Friday.
 Entry is $5 per adult and kids free.
 Oranges are picked by the bag for $15 and a bag holds approximately 15kgs.
 Each car, or group of 6, must buy one bag.